taraokelly/Advanced-Object-Oriented-Assignment/README.md

 ## How to Run

-- Copy the jaccard file or the jaccard.war into your Tomcat/webapps folder. **N.B. only one!**.
+- Copy either the jaccard file or the jaccard.war into your Tomcat/webapps folder. **N.B. - only one!**.
 - Create a directory called **G00322214** in your user Documents directory.
 - Make sure the db4o v8 jars are in your Tomcat/lib folder.
 - Start up tomcat with the startup.bat in your Tomcat/bin folder.